Mazees/PomodoroKun---Pomodoro-Timer-JavaScript/README.md

 # PomodoroKun - Pomodoro Timer JavaScript

-PomodoroKun is a simple, easy-to-use Pomodoro timer web app built with vanilla JavaScript.
+PomodoroKun is a simple, easy-to-use Pomodoro timer web app built with v**Vanilla JavaScript** and **Tailwind CSS**.
 It helps you boost productivity and stay focused using the Pomodoro Technique.

 ## 🌟 Features